psychotimmy/picomz-80k/README.md

 # Pico MZ-80K
 ## A Sharp MZ-80K Emulator for the Raspberry Pico and Pico 2 Microcontrollers

-A Raspberry Pico (RP2040) and Pico 2 (RP2350) implementation of the Sharp MZ-80K sold in the UK from 1979, utilising either the Pimoroni VGA demo base, RC2014 RP2040 VGA card or RC2014 Pi Pico VGA card.
+A Raspberry Pico (RP2040) and Pico 2 (RP2350) implementation of the Sharp MZ-80K sold in the UK from 1979, utilising any of the Pimoroni VGA demo base, RC2014 RP2040 VGA card or RC2014 Pi Pico VGA card.

 ## Documentation